8) Trail of Evidence

 "Now a Jew named Apollos, an Alexandrian by birth, an eloquent man, came to Ephesus; and he was mighty in the Scriptures.
 This man had been instructed in the way of the Lord; and being fervent in spirit, he was speaking and teaching accurately the things concerning Jesus, being acquaintedonly with the baptism of John; and he began to speak out boldly in the synagogue.
 But when Priscilla and Aquila heard him, they took him aside an explained to him the way of God more accurately.
 And when he wanted to go across to Achaia, the brethren encouraged him and wrote to the disciples to welcome him; and when he had arrived, he greatly helped those who had believed through grace, for he powerfully refuted the Jews in public, demonstrating by the Scriptures that Jesus was the Christ."

 From the above Scripture, we see that Apollos only saw part of the picture - or lets say one piece of the puzzle.
-The word accurately in verse 26 in the original Greek is akribos, which means from one end to another, or one extremity to another.
+The word accurately in verse 26 in the original Greek is akribos, which means from one end to another, or from beginning to end.
 Akribos is found two times in Mark 13:27 "from one extremity (akribos) of earth to the extremity (akribos) of heaven.

 Apollos only knew the baptism of John.
 You will see for yourself, if you do the foundation word study on Baptism (every place baptism is found in the New Testament) that there are at least 4 different baptisms).
 We are not focusing on baptism here, only using this as an example of a complete search of the Bible from beginning to end.